10 Best Message Pads

 Binding and Tear-Out Design

 Spiral-bound message books keep pages aligned and allow the book to lie flat while writing.
-Top spiral binding is especially helpful for left-handed users because the spine stays out of the way.
-Spiral books also make it easier to tear out a single message without ripping adjacent pages.
+Top spiral binding is especially helpful because the spine stays out of the way during writing, and spiral books make it easier to tear out a single message without ripping adjacent pages.

 Glue-bound or perforated pads are common for loose While You Were Out slips.
 These work fine on a stable desk, but tearing can become ragged if the pad is nearly empty or stored at an angle.
 If clean presentation matters—when handing a message to a client or clipping it to a project folder—a spiral-bound duplicate book usually delivers a neater result.